-In 2018 the Rudolstadt Festival will highlight the tradition and topicality of worker songs.
-The thematic focus of the renowned folk and world music festival aims to establish a link between the classical worker song and today’s protest and political songs.
-The festival programme includes an exhibition, a concert at Heidecksburg Castle, a conference at the Rudolstadt municipal library and a “songposium” with international artists at the Landestheater Thüringen.
+In 2018 the Rudolstadt Festival highlighted the tradition and topicality of worker songs.
+The thematic focus of the renowned folk and world music festival aimed to establish a link between the classical worker song and today’s protest and political songs.
+The festival programme included an exhibition, a concert at Heidecksburg Castle, a conference at the Rudolstadt municipal library and a “songposium” with international artists at the Landestheater Thüringen.

-The concert programme features a broad spectrum of ensembles and musicians from Italy, Egypt, Poland, Ireland, the United States and Germany who regard their art as a means of political expression.
+The concert programme featured a broad spectrum of ensembles and musicians from Italy, Egypt, Poland, Ireland, the United States and Germany who regard their art as a means of political expression.
 The Egyptian Ramy Essam’s song “Irhal” was written as a hymn for the Arab Spring.
-The Bella Ciao ensemble from Italy will perform old partisan and worker songs whose lyrics remain as true and topical as ever.
-The acoustic-punk quartet Hańba! from Poland will sing songs written in the 1930s which are surprisingly contemporary.
+The Bella Ciao ensemble from Italy has performed old partisan and worker songs whose lyrics remain as true and topical as ever.
+The acoustic-punk quartet Hańba! from Poland has sung songs written in the 1930s which are surprisingly contemporary.

-The exhibition at Heidecksburg Castle will focus on the cultural legacy of the worker song from 1848 to 1933.
-The exhibits highlight such aspects as metaphoric imagery, battle phrases and the balance of power.
-The conference “Songs of Work and Protest Across the Globe” will invite international experts from the areas of science, music journalism and music to participate in a joint discussion.
+The exhibition at Heidecksburg Castle has focused on the cultural legacy of the worker song from 1848 to 1933.
+The exhibits highlighted such aspects as metaphoric imagery, battle phrases and the balance of power.
+The conference “Songs of Work and Protest Across the Globe” had invited international experts from the areas of science, music journalism and music to participate in a joint discussion.
 The songposium is a special performance format which combines scenic and musical elements, film and an academic lecture.
-The songposium on worker songs will trace the progression from protest chants of the Industrial Revolution to the displacement of human workers by modern electronics.
+The songposium on worker songs has traced the progression from protest chants of the Industrial Revolution to the displacement of human workers by modern electronics.

 Artistic directors: Bernhard Hanneken, Steffen Mensching